abi-oluwade/engineering-48-group-project-2/readme.md

 ## <a name="creating-an-ami"> Creating an Ami </a>

- To create an AMI we used two tools; CHEF and Packer.
+ To create an AMI we used two tools; Chef and Packer.
 The purpose of using an AMI is so that standardization occurs throughout all the instances we are using for MongoDB.

 ### <a name="chef"> Chef </a>

  This is a configuration management tool for dealing with machine setup on physical servers, vm’s and in the cloud.

- In this section we had installed CHEFDK on our machine and had to configure the path to access this tool.
+ In this section we had installed ChefDK on our machine and had to configure the path to access this tool.

  1. Creating the Cookbook: